fluent-org/fluent-windows/packages/fluent-ui.com/src/docs/components/Box/README.md

 ## Acrylic

+In addition to the capabilities that xstyled brings to us, we have implemented an additional [acrylic](https://docs.microsoft.com/en-us/windows/uwp/design/style/acrylic) prop.

+We implemented acrylic with `backdrop-filter`, but it is not compatible, we are looking for other solutions.

-Backdrop filter is currently baked under CSS Filters Level 2, and at the time of the writing, it only works work in Safari 9 with the `-webkit-` prefix, and Chrome as well as Opera by enabling the “Experimental Web Platform Features” [under the chrome://flags menu](https://webdesign.tutsplus.com/tutorials/css-backdrop-filters--cms-27314).
+> Backdrop filter is currently baked under CSS Filters Level 2, and at the time of the writing, it only works work in Safari 9 with the `-webkit-` prefix, and Chrome as well as Opera by enabling the “Experimental Web Platform Features” [under the chrome://flags menu](https://webdesign.tutsplus.com/tutorials/css-backdrop-filters--cms-27314).

 ```jsx
 <Box padding="6em 8em" background="url(https://i.loli.net/2019/06/08/5cfb6d5a7456419123.jpg) center/cover">